alexanderLNU/weight-module-alexander-rolf/README.md

 ## Classes and their Methods

+The first class present in the module is the 'Weight'-class and it is presnted below with its methods.

+**The Class Name:**

+Weight

+**Parameters:**

+- weight (number) - Represents the weight and has to be a number.
+- weightUnit (string) - Represents the unit of the weight e.g 'g' or 'lb'

+**Exceptionhandling:**

+- Throws error if the parameters are invalid.
+E.g weight is not a valid number och weightUnit is not a valid unit of weight.

+**The methods of the Weight-class**

+**The Method Name:**

+convert(newWeightUnit) - This method simply converts a weight to a new unit.

+**Parameters:**

+- newWeightUnit (string) - This is the new unit that we want to convert our weight into.

+**Returns:**

+- It resturns the converted weight in a new instance of Weight.

+**Exceptionhandling:**

+- Throws error if the parameter newWeightUnit is not a valid unit of weight.

 ## Running the tests

 **NOTE:** You will need npm and Node.js, as well as Jest as a devdependency.